You type a few words into a text box. Thirty seconds later, you're looking at an image that would have taken a skilled artist hours to create.

 1.1 Outstanding Image Quality

 Images generated with Midjourney are sometimes so good that you can't distinguish them from images made by humans.
-And we're still at the beginning of development – the learning curve is rising rapidly.
+And we're still at the beginning of development.
+The learning curve is rising rapidly.

 You can clearly see how rapid this development has been by looking at how quality has improved over the past 1.5 years.
 The first version of Midjourney came out in February 2022, with Version 2 following in April: